ab2005/carnd-path-planning/project-plan.md

-Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.\
+Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.
+The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

 ### Goals
  1. The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic